 d.
 Life Scope BSM-3773 bedside monitor

-The Concept of a MULTI-PARAMETER UNIT (MPU)
+The Concept of a MULTI-PARAMETER UNIT (MPU) |

-NIHON KOHDEN had earlier identified five types of analog hardware that can be linked from the inside onto the MULTI-parameter sockets and to make use of these hardware, a cable with the correct code on its plug must be inserted into one of the MULTI-parameter sockets.
+Here are the relevant facts.
+Back in the 1990s, NIHON KHODEN identified five types of analog hardware that can be linked from the inside onto the flexible MULTI-parameter sockets and to make use of these hardware, a cable with the correct digital code on its plug must be inserted into one of the MULTI-parameter sockets.
 These cables with coded plugs are collectively cited as Smart Cables by the manufacturer and the codes are also known as parameter codes.
-Each MULTI-parameter socket selects only one channel of the hardware, except for Temperature allowing two channels of hardware to be selected.
+Each

-To repeat, the hardware mentioned here (namely Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the yellow connector socket internally, and not from the outside.
+To reiterate, the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the yellow flexible socket internally, and not from the outside |

 ![]() |

-A measurement cable with the correct code in its plug can make use of any of the internally configured hardware shown here |
+A measurement cable with a correct digital code in its plug can make use of any of the internally configured hardware shown here |